Quickmotions/Encryption-Program/README.md

 Simple to use module/stand-alone program

 features:
-encryption
+encryption,
-decrytion
+decrytion,
-key generation
+key generation,
-key storage
+key storage,
-using cryptography python package
+using cryptography python package,

 This program can be run on its own to encrypt files or text from user or used as a module in a greater program allowing it to decrypt and encrypt files and information when called upon.